 Map On Where to Find Petoskey Stones in Michigan

-With the Great Lakes constantly changing, the opportunity to seek and find Petoskey stones on just able any beach is a potential.
-Based on newspapers and social media reports, I created this map of the prime spots to look for Petoskey and Charlevoix stones.
+With the Great Lakes constantly changing, the opportunity to seek and find Petoskey stones on just able any beach is potential.
+Based on newspapers and social media reports, I created this map of the prime spots on where to find Petoskey stones in Michigan.
+(Also, Charlevoix stones too.)

 However, some beach areas are well known for their ability to offer good quality large stones that you can collect, polish, and make into jewelry.
 Here are the top beaches that are good places to explore for Petoskey stones.